We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Soon after, Hall relocated to Australia for the part of Detective Bill McKay in Razor, the 1920s version of popular series Underbelly.
 He returned to home shores to play a Kiwi commando in the horror film The Devils Rock, a low-budget feature shot in just 14 days.
 “I was in pretty much every scene.
 It was difficult but it was very hands on and you were part of the machine rather than just a cog.”

-In 2010, he played a school teacher in Taika Waititi’s Boy — a small part, but one that showed his knack for comedic timing, as had his previous work with Waititi in Eagle vs Shark.
+In 2010, he played a school teacher in Taika Waititi’s Boy — a small part, but one that showed his knack for comedic timing, as had his previous work with Waititi in Eagle vs Shark

 Hall continued to appear in New Zealand productions.
 In Bloodlines he played the real life physician (Andrew Bowers) who stumbled upon the ‘perfect murder’.
 Hall won an Aotearoa Television Award for the role.
 There were further roles in Australia, before he and wife Sara Wiseman made the shift across the Tasman permanently in 2011.
-Having recently acted together in TV movie What Really Happened - Votes for Women, they were both cast in long-running 1950s drama A Place to Call Home.

 The pair first met on the set of 2000 short Home Kill.
 As Wiseman told The Sunday Telegraph, "his character murders my husband and then tries to take his place”.
 Wiseman also had a part in Hall’s 2013 directing debut Mumma’s Boy, a short film that takes place on the set of a low-budget porn shoot.
+After sixteen years together, the couple separated in 2023.

-Profile written by Zara Potts
+Profile written by Zara Potts; updated on 6 March 2025

 Sources include